Alaza747/4-puppy-raffle-audit/audit-data/report.md

   - [Issues found](#issues-found)
 - [Findings](#findings)
 - [High](#high)
-    - [\[S-#\] DoS issue in the for loop, which could lead to the break of the contract](#s--dos-issue-in-the-for-loop-which-could-lead-to-the-break-of-the-contract)
+    - [\[M-1\] DoS issue in the for loop, which could lead to the break of the contract](#m-1-dos-issue-in-the-for-loop-which-could-lead-to-the-break-of-the-contract)
     - [\[H-#\] The reset of the `PuppyRaffle::players[playerIndex]` array happens after the external call `PuppyRaffle::sendValue()` which leads to a reentancy situation.](#h--the-reset-of-the-puppyraffleplayersplayerindex-array-happens-after-the-external-call-puppyrafflesendvalue-which-leads-to-a-reentancy-situation)
     - [\[S-#\] The randomness generator in the `PuppyRaffle::selectWinner()` is not really random and can be influenced which breaks one of the main functioalities of the protocol "4.
 Every X seconds, the raffle will be able to draw a winner and be minted a random puppy"](#s--the-randomness-generator-in-the-puppyraffleselectwinner-is-not-really-random-and-can-be-influenced-which-breaks-one-of-the-main-functioalities-of-the-protocol-4-every-x-seconds-the-raffle-will-be-able-to-draw-a-winner-and-be-minted-a-random-puppy)
     - [\[S-#\] `PuppyRaffle::fee` is uint64 and can be overflown breaking the arithmetics of the protocol](#s--puppyrafflefee-is-uint64-and-can-be-overflown-breaking-the-arithmetics-of-the-protocol)
     - [\[S-#\] Unsafe casting of uint256 to uint64 would lead to loss of fee funds, if `fee` is higher than `type(uint64).max`, which is approximately 18.45 ether.](#s--unsafe-casting-of-uint256-to-uint64-would-lead-to-loss-of-fee-funds-if-fee-is-higher-than-typeuint64max-which-is-approximately-1845-ether)
     - [\[S-#\] The `PuppyRaffle::withdrawFees()` function is sucseptible to self-destruct attacks, which would lead to fees being stuck in the contact.](#s--the-puppyrafflewithdrawfees-function-is-sucseptible-to-self-destruct-attacks-which-would-lead-to-fees-being-stuck-in-the-contact)
-    - [\[S-#\] No 0-address checking during the change of `feeAddress`, which could effectively lead to blocking the ability to withdraw fees and/or loss of funds.](#s--no-0-address-checking-during-the-change-of-feeaddress-which-could-effectively-lead-to-blocking-the-ability-to-withdraw-fees-andor-loss-of-funds)
-    - [\[I-#\] `PuppyRaffle::_isActivePlayer()` is set to internal and not called anywhere, effectively being an unused code](#i--puppyraffle_isactiveplayer-is-set-to-internal-and-not-called-anywhere-effectively-being-an-unused-code)
-    - [\[I-#\] Inconsistent documentation, which could irritate potential users](#i--inconsistent-documentation-which-could-irritate-potential-users)
     - [\[S-#\] `Refund()` function has no impact on the length of the array which is used to calculate the `totalAmountCollected`, which could lead to manipulation and loss of funds for the contract](#s--refund-function-has-no-impact-on-the-length-of-the-array-which-is-used-to-calculate-the-totalamountcollected-which-could-lead-to-manipulation-and-loss-of-funds-for-the-contract)
     - [\[S-#\] `Refund()` function has no impact on the length of the array, the slots of the array are still "participating in the raffle" and can win the raffle, which would lead to sending the `prizePool` to the 0-address](#s--refund-function-has-no-impact-on-the-length-of-the-array-the-slots-of-the-array-are-still-participating-in-the-raffle-and-can-win-the-raffle-which-would-lead-to-sending-the-prizepool-to-the-0-address)
     - [\[H-#\] The randomness generator in the rarity calculation part of the `PuppyRaffle::selectWinner()` function is not really random and can be pre-calculated which breaks one of the main functionalities of the protocol](#h--the-randomness-generator-in-the-rarity-calculation-part-of-the-puppyraffleselectwinner-function-is-not-really-random-and-can-be-pre-calculated-which-breaks-one-of-the-main-functionalities-of-the-protocol)
 - [Medium](#medium)
 - [Low](#low)
 - [Informational](#informational)
+    - [\[I-#\] No 0-address checking during the change of `feeAddress`, which could effectively lead to blocking the ability to withdraw fees and/or loss of funds.](#i--no-0-address-checking-during-the-change-of-feeaddress-which-could-effectively-lead-to-blocking-the-ability-to-withdraw-fees-andor-loss-of-funds)
+    - [\[I-#\] `PuppyRaffle::_isActivePlayer()` is set to internal and not called anywhere, effectively being an unused code](#i--puppyraffle_isactiveplayer-is-set-to-internal-and-not-called-anywhere-effectively-being-an-unused-code)
+    - [\[I-#\] Inconsistent documentation, which could irritate potential users](#i--inconsistent-documentation-which-could-irritate-potential-users)
+    - [\[I-#\] Use of floating pragma version is not a best practice](#i--use-of-floating-pragma-version-is-not-a-best-practice)
 - [Gas](#gas)
+    - [\[G-1\] `raffleDuration` variable is never changed but declared as a storage variable increasing the gas cost](#g-1-raffleduration-variable-is-never-changed-but-declared-as-a-storage-variable-increasing-the-gas-cost)
+    - [\[G-2\] `commonImageUri`, `rareImageUri` \& `legendaryImageUri` variabls are never changed but declared as a storage variables increasing the gas cost](#g-2-commonimageuri-rareimageuri--legendaryimageuri-variabls-are-never-changed-but-declared-as-a-storage-variables-increasing-the-gas-cost)

 # Protocol Summary